Top 10 ideas for a romantic weekend in Rome

 Another memorable sight not to be missed is St. Peter’s Basilica, which was the world’s largest church until 1990.
 The size of this Renaissance basilica is still incredibly impressive – it has room for approximately 60,000 people.

 One of the best ways to discover Rome is to explore its intimate alleyways, colourful shutters and cobbled piazzas, and the district of Trastevere has no shortage of those.

 Head across the river Tiber to this part of the Italian capital, which was once considered the outskirts of Rome, and get lost in the winding streets, full of terracotta buildings and coffee bars.

-Trastevere also makes for a great place to enjoy a romantic dinner with authentic local cuisine, or even just snack on some pizza by the slice.
-Delicious!
+Trastevere also makes for a great place to enjoy a romantic dinner with authentic local cuisine.
+Head to restaurant Dar Poeta for some delicious pizza cooked in a wood-fired oven.

 7. Discover the secrets of the Colosseum

 Another sightseeing hotspot not to be missed is the fascinating historical structure of the Colosseum.
 The Colosseum is the world’s largest amphitheatre, completed in the year 80 A.D and still standing strong.